-- Contents: £20,000 - 3.11 The Trust is responsible for funding below-excess claims itself.
-Such payments would only be made after consultation with and/or the approval of either the Legal Services Manager, the Head of Legal Services/Trust Solicitor, the Executive Director of Quality, Governance and Performance Assurance or the Executive Director of Finance.
-The Trust can ask the NHSR to handle these claims for a nominal handling fee (currently £200).
-In the main, claims are currently all dealt with by the NHSR.
+4.7 The Trust is responsible for funding below-excess claims itself.
+Such payments would only be made after consultation with and/or the approval of either the Legal Services Manager, the Head of Legal Services/Trust Solicitor, the Associate Director of Corporate Affairs, or the Executive Director of Finance.
+The Trust can ask NHSR to handle these claims for a nominal handling fee (currently £200).
+In the main, claims are currently all dealt with by NHSR.

-4.0 Records Management
+5.0 Records management

-- 4.1 All records (manual or electronic) containing personal data are covered by the General Data Protection Regulations (GDPR) and the Data Protection Act 2018 and consequently the provisions of the Act apply to all Trust records containing person identifiable information, including records handled through the claims management process. - 4.2 Requests for disclosure of records are usually made under the subject access provisions of the GDPR, and there are three usual routes for these requests:- - By a person or their representative directly (Personal Disclosure) - By a solicitor requesting records in respect of a claim against another party (Third Party Disclosure) - By a solicitor acting either to investigate or notify a claim against the Trust (Pre-Action Disclosure) - 4.3 The Legal Services Team review the records requested to ensure that the provisions under the GDPR are complied with, and will adhere to the legal obligations detailed under section 3 of the Trust Records Management Policy. - 4.4 With specific regard to the disclosure of records the Legal Services Team will take account of the right of data subjects to disclosure under Article 15 of the GDPR. and the requirements set out within the claims management Pre-Action Protocols.
-Any disclosure of records will be made by the Legal Services Team. - 4.5 To comply with the access rights set out within the GDPRand the Pre-Action Protocols within the claims management process (detailed below), records must be provided within one calendar month of the request.
+- 5.1 All records (manual or electronic) containing personal data are covered by the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 and consequently the provisions of the Act apply to all Trust records containing person identifiable information, including records handled through the claims management process. - 5.2 Requests for disclosure of records are usually made under the subject access provisions of the Data Protection Act 2018 and UK GDPR.
+There are three usual routes for these requests; by a person or their representative directly, by a solicitor requesting records in respect of a claim against another party or by a solicitor acting either to investigate or notify a claim against the Trust through the pre-action protocol. - 5.3 The Legal Services Department reviews the records requested to ensure that the provisions under the Data Protection Act 2018 and UK GDPR are complied with and will adhere to the legal obligations detailed under Section 3 of the Trust Records Management Policy. - 5.4 With specific regard to the disclosure of records the Legal Services Department will take account of the right of data subjects to disclosure under the Data Protection Act 2018 and Article 15 of the UK GDPR and the requirements set out within the Civil Procedure Rules pre-action protocols.
+Any disclosure of records will be made by the Legal Services Department. - 5.5 To comply with the aforementioned, records must be provided within one calendar month of the request.
 Failure to meet this timeframe may result in additional costs and financial penalties for the Trust.
-Requests for records and information relating to a claim from the Legal Services should be provided at the earliest opportunity and within the timescales set. - 4.6 Where any request for records are received under the above processes in contemplation of a claim against the Trust, this will be recorded on the Trust's Datix system and in some instances reported to the NHSR under the early notification scheme. - 4.7 Where a request for records is made where a claim is contemplated/and or a notification of a claim is received in relation to a deceased patient and the Coroner has opened an inquest, this will be reported to the NHSR and where appropriate a request for inquest funding will be made.

-4.8 The records of deceased patients are governed by the Access to Health Records Act 1990.
-The Legal Services Team will only grant applications for records in these circumstances to the personal representatives of the estate or to someone having a claim arising out of the death.
-Consideration will also be given to additional provisions for withholding disclosure, e.g. where the deceased specifically prohibited this or when information was provided in the expectation that it would not be disclosed to the applicant.
+Requests for records and information relating to a claim from the Legal Services Department should be provided at the earliest opportunity and within the timescales set. - 5.6 Where any request for records is received under the above processes in contemplation of a claim against the Trust, this will be recorded on the Trust's DATIX record management system and in some instances reported to NHSR under the early notification scheme. - 5.7 The records of deceased patients are governed by the Access to Health Records Act 1990.
+The Legal Services Department will only grant applications for records in these circumstances to the personal representatives of the estate or to someone having a claim arising out of the death.
+Consideration will also be given to additional provisions for withholding disclosure, e.g., where the deceased specifically prohibited this or when information was provided in the expectation that it would not be disclosed to the applicant.